Light Chaser in Australia

 She is a celebrated screen artist.
 In 2015 Jenny was recognised with awards for Newcomer Director in the International Documentary category at the World Film Awards and The International Film Festival for Environment, Health and Culture.

-In 2014 she presented SOLID Screen Festival and Retreat at Innot Hot Springs in Far North Queensland, which included the SOLID Screen Awards, recognising 40 years of International Indigenous Womens contributions to their screen artforms.
+She has been presenting SOLID Screen Festival and Retreat since 2014, with the first held at Innot Hot Springs in Far North Queensland, which included the SOLID Screen Awards, recognising 40 years of International Indigenous Womens contributions to their screen artforms.